-Awareness raising (information provision) via direct consultation or in the frame of information events organized at the national level as well as in international seminars and various written materials risk management and/or research for information to evaluate (alternative) substances and mixtures.
+Awareness raising (information provision) via direct consultation or in the frame of information events organized at the national level as well as in international seminars and various written materials.

 Capacity building, raising competences and facilitating certain actions mainly via trainings and consultation.